Memorix101/space_invaders_project/docs/ABOUT.md

 Some ports are bad because I had no idea how to use the platform correctly or was too restricted by the toolchain I was/had to use.
 Some toolchains are well documented but most are not.
 <br/>

 The **Gameboy Advanced** port was really adventurous.
-I know the GBA was using a colour palette for everything on screen but I thought it would be system internally.
+I knew the GBA was using a colour palette for everything on screen but I thought it would be system internally.
 Well, things are different as I had to learn.
 I had to bring it with my game.

 <img src="https://i.imgur.com/6wPHgpz.png" width="500"><br/>
 ###### First attempt